Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

-# Comparative-Analysis-Project
+# Ride Analysis for a Bike-Sharing Company
- A customer analysis dashboard for a bike-sharing company to better understand how members and casual riders uses the bike and differ.
+ A customer analysis for a bike-sharing company to better understand how members and casual riders uses the bike and differ.

 ## Overview
 This is a case study for a bike-sharing company that provides bicycles to annual members and casual riders which come as single-ride passes and full-day passes with a fleet of 5,824 bicycles including (Electric, Classic and Docked Bikes) which are located in a network of 692 stations across Chicago.
 Bicycles can begin at a station and be returned to any station. <br />

 ## Business Task
-The marketing director has tasked me to develop strategies aimed at converting existing casual riders to annual members.
-To do that the marketing team needs to understand better riders differ.
-To achieve this, we need to study both customers' needs, behaviours and understand the pattern. <br />
-This involves studying:
-* Number of Trips
-* Duration of Rides
-* Time Preference by - Month, Week and Time of Day
-* Start and End Station
-* Bike Preference
+The business problems are the following:
+* To understand annual member and casual riders/customers behaviour and preference, i.e the number of trips taken, trip duration, bike type, time and days, start and end stations.
+* Create a regression or forecasting model to predict future number of rides.
+* Provide recommendations to convert casual riders to annual members.
+* How compnay can use digital media to influence casual riders to becmoe members.
 <br />

 I will be providing data-driven recommendations and present the findings with a dashboard using Tableau, a JPG of the dashboard sheets will be provided below.